V.I. Warshawski (film): Reception

 Janet Maslin of The New York Times had mixed thoughts about the film but commended the acting: "It's too bad that V.I.
 Warshawski is itself a lot less glamorous than Ms. Turner's performance, since the character could easily be the centerpiece of a more appealing film...V.I.
 Warshawski has a breezy style and a serviceable, even surprising detective plot.
 And it has Ms. Turner, who makes the most of V.I.
 Warshawski's sardonic humor."

 Roger Ebert of The Chicago Sun-Times gave the film 3 out of 4 stars and praised Turner's performance: "Kathleen Turner fits the character more closely than I would have imagined.
 Her laugh seems aged by whiskey, her smile is brave in the face of trouble, she kisses guys as if she'll never see them again, and she's usually right."

 The movie debuted poorly at the box office.
-On Rotten Tomatoes, it holds a rating of 21% based on 28 reviews.
+On Rotten Tomatoes, it holds a rating of 24% based on 29 reviews.
+The consensus summarizes: "With V.I.
+Warshawski, Kathleen Turner proves more than up to the task of leading a cop thriller -- it's the script that sadly isn't up to snuff."